sha1n/bazel-remote-cache/README.md

 1. Copy `bazel`, `bazelwrapper.py` and `remotecache.py` into your `<REPO_HOME>/tools` directory
 1. [**recommended**] Use `build --incompatible_strict_action_env` in `.bazelrc` to fix the PATH on all workstations.
 Bazel uses `/usr/local/bin:/usr/bin:/bin` by default on non Windows systems.
 You should try to live with as few path elements as possible, but if that's not possible, you can use `--action_env=PATH=<your path>`
 1. That's it!
 Bazel will execute the `bazel` script every time you run a Bazel command.

+## Additional Considerations
+It is possible to eliminate caching based on action mnemonics using the `--modify_execution_info` flag.
+This approach is somewhat nasty, but since it operates on the meta-data level, it is very powerful and can be elegant, especially in large projects.
+I successfully applied this technique to implement the following:

+### Turning off caching for docker layers and images

+`--modify_execution_info=JoinLayers=+no-remote-cache,ImageLayer=+no-remote-cache,GUNZIP=+no-remote-cache,GZIP=+no-remote-cache`

+This significantly improved build performance, because uploads and downloads of such large files evidently take more time than building them locally.

+### Turning off caching for all CPP related targets

+`--modify_execution_info=Cpp.*=+no-remote-cache,CcStrip=+no-remote-cache`

+This helped me avoid cache poisoning on MacOS and Linux systems that build primarily Java/Scala code and allow all machines with the same OS family to share the same cache (unlike what this wrapper do)